Indie music scene: Hungary

 The Hungarian indie scene is mainly active in the capital city, Budapest.
-In the early 2000s, Hungary's indie revival included Ligeti-led The Puzzle from Kaposvár.
+In the early 2000s, Hungary's indie revival included Ligeti's The Puzzle from Kaposvár.
 In 2006 Amber Smith's album RePRINT was released by the German label Kalinkaland Records.
-In 2007 The Moog's Sold for Tomorrow was released by the US label MuSick Records.
+In 2007, The Moog's Sold for Tomorrow was released by the US label MuSick Records.
 Other indie bands include EZ Basic, The KOLIN, Supersonic, The Poster Boy and Dawnstar.
-Two of the most important and prolific musicians are Imre Poniklo and György Ligeti.

 Sweden

 A number of Swedish indie musicians have become famous internationally, mostly singing in English.
 The Cardigans gained early success in the mid-1990s.
 Some notable acts include: The Sounds, Lykke Li, Robyn, The Tallest Man on Earth, The Hives, Eskobar, The Soundtrack of Our Lives, Kent, First Aid Kit, Air France, Jens Lekman, The Knife, Shout Out Louds, The Radio Dept., Fever Ray, The Tough Alliance, and Life on Earth.